ramtejatadishetti/lcbgp/bgp.md

 As we could observe BGP decision process is complex.
 We try to understand problem of convergence considering only AS_Path attribute.
 AS_path attribute of already advertized route could be changed by 4 possible routing events

 * Route which was previously unavailable is available after a network repair.
-* Route which is previously available is not available.
+* Route which was previously available is not available.
 * Route which was previously available has an increased cost
 * Route which was previously available has a decreased cost.